Blade materials are the steels used to make the blade of a knife or other simple instrument or hand weapon, such as a machete, a axe, or a sword.

 The hardness of steel is usually referred to as a number on the Rockwell C (HRC) scale.

 The Rockwell scale is a hardness scale based on the indentation resistance of a material, unlike other scales such as the Mohs scale (scratch resistance) used in mineralogy.

-As the hardness increases, the blade becomes able to take and retain a better thread, but is harder to sharpen and more fragile (commonly called less “hard”).
+As the hardness increases, the blade becomes able to take and hold a better thread, but it is more difficult to sharpen and more fragile (commonly called less “hard”).

 Rolling a harder steel between a softer one is an expensive process that to some extent offers the advantages of both types (see Damascus steel).

 Steel is an iron alloy composed mainly of iron and carbon, the latter in percentage not exceeding 2.06%.

 Beyond this limit, the properties of the material change and the alloy takes on the name of cast iron.